andrewpbray/scheduled-posts/README.md

 quarto render example.qmd --to native
 ```

-The result is Pandoc's AST representation of the document, the [native format](https://quarto.org/docs/extensions/lua.html#native-format).
-It's an ungainly way to look at the document, but you can Ctrl+F "draft" to find the following addition to the metadata that corresponds to `draft: true`.
-It looks like:
+The result is Pandoc's AST representation of the document, the [native format](https://quarto.org/docs/extensions/lua.html#native-format). `draft: true` shows up encoded as:

 ```
 ( "draft" , MetaBool True )